Blockstream/gdk/README.md

     - ``x86``
     - ``x86_64``
-- ``--buildtype debug``: in case gdk must be built in debug mode for example:
+- ``--buildtype debug``: in case gdk must be built in debug mode
+- ``--parallel <jobs>``: set the number of parallel process that the build-system can spawn, default to CPU count. for example:
 ```bash
 $ ./tools/builddeps.sh --clang --prefix $HOME/prebuilt/clang